Penticton: Recreation

 Penticton offers many kinds of recreation, including skiing at the Apex Mountain Resort ski area; boating and fishing on Skaha Lake and Okanagan Lake, golfing on the area's many courses, hiking and biking the Kettle Valley Railway Trail, and rock climbing at Skaha Bluffs.
 In the summer many people enjoy floating down the river channel that connects Okanagan Lake and Skaha Lake.
-It is home to the BCHL hockey team Penticton Vees who play throughout the winter season, and the PCSL soccer team Penticton Pinnacles, who play May–July.
+It is home to the Western Hockey League (WHL) hockey team Penticton Vees who play throughout the winter season, and the PCSL soccer team Penticton Pinnacles, who play May–July.

 Completed in 2011, the Penticton Community Centre is a modern facility with many health, fitness and recreation options.
 The Penticton Community Centre is located at 325 Power Street.

 In September 2006, Penticton residents voted 80.3 per in favour of the construction of the South Okanagan Events Centre (SOEC).
 The $73 million arena, sports complex and convention centre is the home of the BCHL's Penticton Vees, named in honour of the senior hockey team that won the 1955 Ice Hockey World Championships against Russia.
 The SOEC also serves as a summer or early fall training facility for the Vancouver Canucks.
 It has boosted the city's convention market and is a popular venue for concert tours and other special events.
 Notable shows hosted at the SOEC in recent years have been Rihanna, Ringo Starr & His All-Starr Band, Def Leppard, Carrie Underwood and several Cirque du Soleil shows.

-From May–October, outdoor markets fill the downtown section of Main St. Two markets, the Downtown Community Market and the Penticton Farmers Market combine to form one of the largest outdoor market events in BC.
-Visitors come from all around for this Saturday event which sees about 8,000 visitors at its peak in July–August.
+Every Saturday from mid April to the end of October, the Penticton Farmers' Market runs on a downtown section of Main Street.
+Then, from Victoria Day weekend to Labour Day weekend a second market, the Downtown Penticton Community Market, runs alongside and combines to form one of the largest outdoor market events in BC.
+Visitors come from all around for this Saturday morning event which sees over 10,000 visitors per day at its peak in July–August.

 The Penticton Art Gallery (formerly the Art Gallery of the South Okanagan) is a registered not-for-profit charitable organization.
 Exhibits feature international and local artists, and the gallery offers art workshops and seasonal events.
 During the winter holidays, there is a special "art under $500" event.

 Penticton is the hub of wine tourism in the Okanagan Valley, with 120 wineries within an hour's drive and over 40 wineries within city limits.
 Craft beer, distilled spirits, and cider are also widely manufactured.
 Penticton is known for its early involvement in the craft brewing movement and is a featured route in BC Ale Trails.

 The Kettle Valley Rail Trail, with trail heads leading to more than 160 km of flat, railbed trails for hiking and biking, can be accessed from Penticton.
 This trail is part of the Trans Canada Trail.